-Long Beach State College is authorized to grant the bachelor of science degree with majors in the following fields of study: art, botany, business, business education, chemistry, engineering, geology, industrial arts, mathematics, microbiology, music, nursing, physics, police science and administration, and zoology.
+Long Beach State College is authorized to grant the bachelor of science degr with majors in the following fields of study: art, botany, business, business admi istration, chemistry, engineering, geology, industrial arts, mathematics, micr biology, music, nursing, physics, police science and administration, and zoology.

-The bachelor of science degree, 124 to 132 units, is designed for curriculums where a more intensive major field of study is considered a requisite background for vocational competence.
-The total number of units and individual subjects required to satisfy specific majors in those areas where this degree is offered are outlined in the detail for the offerings of the academic divisions.
-Otherwise, all requirements for the bachelor of science degree are identical with those for the bachelor of arts degree.
+The bachelor of science degree, 124 to 132 units, is designed for curriculur where a more intensive major field of study is considered a requisite backgroun for vocational competence.
+The total number of units and individual subjects a quired to satisfy specific majors in those areas where this degree is offered a outlined in the detail for the offerings of the academic divisions.
+Otherwise, all a quirements for the bachelor of science degree are identical with those for the bachelor of arts degree.